 Power up your selections.

-Make interesting juxtapositions of different elements and background colours with complex selection tools like the Polygonal Lasso tool.
+Make interesting juxtapositions of different elements and background colors with complex selection tools like the Polygonal Lasso tool.

 Make your photos shine.